 Size up the keyboard and display.
 A smart phone's shape and size are largely determined by its keyboard and display.
-Some models have a QWERTY keyboard that slides out from behind the phone, then tucks away.
+Some models have a QWERTY keyboard that slides out from behind the phone and tucks away when not in use.
 Others open like an eyeglass case to reveal a keyboard, or leave the keyboard in plain sight.
 Still other models have a virtual keyboard on their touch-sensitive displays.
 Overall, we found pecking out messages on their mirror-smooth, buttonless surfaces to be a challenge.

-Data plan: Using a phone's extra, network-dependent capabilities requires a regular (voice/text) phone plan and a data plan for Web surfing and sending and receiving e-mail.
+Consider the plan.
+Using the extra, network-dependent capabilities of a smart phone requires a regular (voice/text) phone plan and a data plan for Web surfing and sending and receiving e-mail.
 Depending on the carrier, prices for the two combined start at $45 to $80 a month with a two-year contract.
-But you can easily spend much more than that as you add minutes, messaging, and other services.
+But you can easily spend more than $200 a month as you add minutes, text messages, and other services.